EDI-Systems/M7M01_Eukaron/README.md

 Read **[Contributing](CONTRIBUTING.md)** and **[Code of Conduct](CODE_OF_CONDUCT.md)** if you want to contribute, and **[Pull Request Template](PULL_REQUEST_TEMPLATE.md)** when you make pull requests.
 This software is **triple-licensed**: it is either **[LGPL v3](LICENSE.md)** or **[modified MIT license](MODMIT.md)**. **Commercial** licenses are also available upon request.

+For vendor-supplied packages and hardware abstraction libraries, please refer to the **[M0P0_Library](https://github.com/EDI-Systems/M0P0_Library)** repo to download and use them properly.

 ## Introduction to capability-based systems

 ## Quick Demo